dncoyote/maven-java/src/main/java/Notes/CoreJava_InterviewQuestionBank.md

 ### **Abstract Class**

 - An abstract class is a class that cannot be instantiated directly, but can be extended by other classes.
 It serves as a blueprint for other classes to derive from and provides common functionality that can be inherited by its subclasses.
+- An abstract class cannot be instantiated, meaning we cannot create objects of it, but we can use it as a template for creating other classes that extend it.

 ---